 Bronchitis Specialist Questions and Answers

 If you have bronchitis, you may need treatment.
 Read our Q and A page below to discover the benefits of meeting with a bronchitis specialist.
-Request an appointment at East County online today.
-We serve patients from El Cajon CA, Wells Park CA, Granite Hills CA, Hillsdale CA, and Bostonia CA.
+For more information, call us or schedule an appointment online.
+We serve patients from El Cajon CA, Wells Park CA, Rancho San Diego CA, Hillsdale CA, Alpine CA, Santee CA, and Jamul CA.

 Bronchitis is the inflammation of the bronchi, which are the airways that carry air to and from the lungs.
 Bronchitis often produces a productive cough, meaning there is a lot of phlegm and mucous production.
 Bronchitis can be either acute or chronic.
 It is estimated that over 9 million people in the United States are affected by chronic bronchitis.

 Adequate rest and fluid intake are often all that is needed to help a patient recover, as acute bronchitis often clears up on its own.
 In more severe cases, medicine may be needed to effectively manage symptoms, and includes:

 Cough suppressants (antitussives): Cough suppressants are not commonly used to treat acute bronchitis when the patient is still producing mucus when coughing because these medications simply suppress the urge to cough, instead of treating the inflamed airways.
 Cough suppressants can be used for up to two weeks to treat the symptoms should a cough persist and become dry.
 Common cough suppressants include codeine (available with a prescription) and dextromethorphan (available over the counter).